Self employment and benefits

 If you pay a mortgage or other loan for your home, see question

-bill if you rent or own your home.
-There are no work rules for
+you rent or own your home.
+There are no work rules for Housing

-Housing Benefit and Council Tax Support, so you can get it if you
+Benefit and Council Tax Support, so you can get it if you work full

 Back to top

-replaced by the New Enterprise Allowance – a programme is intended
+New Enterprise Allowance is a scheme that is intended to help

 If you take part in the New Enterprise Allowance scheme, you